javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/09-call-apply-decorators/article.md

 That's called *call forwarding*.
 The `wrapper` passes everything it gets: the context `this` and arguments to `anotherFunction` and returns back its result.

-When an external code calls such `wrapper`, it is undistinguishable from the call of the original function.
+When an external code calls such `wrapper`, it is indistinguishable from the call of the original function.

 Now let's bake it all into the more powerful `cachingDecorator`: